 The Business / Investment Opportunity: We are actively seeking out early stage development partners and investors to work with us to revolutionize the global power generation market with our colloidal quantum dot photovoltaic technology.

-High performance solar module able to convert both infrared and visible portions of the solar spectrum
+High performance solar module able to convert both infrared and visible portions of the solar spectrum into electrical energy

 Global Solar Market: